dmd-program/art-design-course-resources/apps-and-interactive.md

 Produce a basic example of a realtime project in your chosen software production pipeline that demonstrates you are capable of manipulating digital assets and code.
 This should be an exported runtime application compatible with Mac OS or Windows, or video documentation of a functional device.

-For physcial games or interactive projects, produce a low fidelity prototype.
+For physical games or interactive projects, produce a low fidelity prototype.